OscarGVelasco/ClusterFoldSimilarity/README.md

 To easily analyze and identify the similarities between the different datasets and cell-groups, we can find the communities that constitute the directed graph (cluster the nodes based on the graph´s closely-related elements).

 We can make so by using the function `findCommunitiesSimmilarity()` from the `ClusterFoldSimilarity` package.
-It uses the InfoMap algorithm to find the best fitting communities.
+It uses the Leiden clustering algorithm to find the best fitting communities.
 We just need the similarity table obtained from `clusterFoldSimilarity()` as explained on the previous section, the function will plot the graph with the communities and return a data frame containing the community that each sample & cluster/group belongs to.
+We can also adjust the granularity of the clustering.

 ```{r}
 cell.communities <- findCommunitiesSimmilarity(similarityTable = similarity.table)